-Proposed Finding: The Applicant shall build to County standards for a private road with a PADT (passenger average daily trips) of 21-99 trips per day.
+Finding: The Applicant shall build to County standards for a private road with a PADT of 21-99 trips per day.
 It is generally estimated that each dwelling generates 4 vehicle trips per day.
 At total build out of the subdivision, 7 lots would generate an estimated 28 trips per day.